samchungy/zod-openapi/docs/comparisons.md

 3. When you register a schema using the registry you need to use the outputted type from the `.register()` call.
 You do not need to do such a thing with this library.

+4. Input/Output schema generation inconsistency. zod-to-openapi will generate incorrect documentation for types involving ZodTransform/ZodDefault and ZodPipeline.

-4. No transform support or safety.
+5. No transform support or safety.
 You can use a `type` to override the transform type but what happens when that transform logic changes?

-5. No input/output validation with components.
+6. No input/output validation with components.
 What happens when you register a component with a transform which technically comprises of two types in a request and a response?
 At the moment the zod-to-openapi library will allow you to create invalid schema.

-6. No lazy/recursive schema support.
+7. No lazy/recursive schema support.

 Did I really rewrite an entire library just for this?
 Absolutely.
 I believe that creating documentation and types should be as simple and as frictionless as possible.